rohitnikam1/Basic-Financial-Analysis/README.md

-# Basic-Financial-Analysis
+# Statistical Financial Analysis
-This section consists of notebooks describing and illustrating basic concepts in finance
+This section consists of notebooks describing and illustrating basic concepts in statistical finance.